ghorela3ishan/wing/README.md

 # react router
 1.Note: Instead of <a href="/"> we use <Link to="/">.
-2. A <Route> with no path will always match.
+2.A <Route> with no path will always match.

 #about this project
 1. start using script "npm run start"